 - You may apply directly for any co-op job for which you are qualified.
 Since cross-college referrals are no longer required, your credentials will be immediately available to the employer.

-- In addition to a resume, you will need to complete a “skills profile” in order to apply for co-op positions.
-The skills profile allows you to highlight aspects of your abilities and experiences.
-Employers can search the skills profile to discover capabilities and interests that potentially make you a more attractive candidate for the position.
+- In addition to a resume, you can complete a “profile” in NUworks to apply for co-op positions.
+The profile allows you to highlight aspects of your abilities and experiences.
+Employers can search the profile to discover capabilities and interests that potentially make you a more attractive candidate for the position.

 What do I need to do now to prepare for my co-op job search?

-- If you will be looking for your first co-op beginning in January 2019, don’t worry – everything will be covered in the co-op preparation course you will be enrolled in during the Fall term.
+- If you will be looking for your first co-op don’t worry – everything will be covered in the co-op preparation course you will enroll in.

-- Complete your required skills profile available on your NUcareers dashboard.
-The skills profile features a variety of questions/categories with pulldown menu choice responses.
+- Complete your profile available on your NUworks dashboard.
+The profile features a variety of questions/categories with pull down menu choice responses.
 The profile allows you to highlight various elements of your background that employers can search on to help in both focusing on the job applicants of most interest to them and in identifying potential candidates who have opted into the co-op candidate database.

 How do I apply for co-op positions?

-- You will be able to search NUcareers for available positions using the same advanced search tools to which you have always had access.
+- You will be able to search NUworks for available positions using advanced search tools.

 - The default view from your dashboard allows you access to all the jobs for which you are eligible to apply.
 Application eligibility is determined by the employer based on their needs, requirements, and interests.
 The employer may also express preferences for certain types of candidates (e.g. students enrolled in specific academic programs) in the job description posting.

-- While we encourage you to be thoughtful and strategic about which jobs you apply for, there are no specific system restrictions on how many job applications you may submit, nor do your applications need to be approved by your coordinator prior to submission.
+- While we encourage you to be thoughtful and strategic about which jobs you apply for, there are no specific system restrictions on how many job applications you may submit, nor do your applications need to be approved by your Co-op Coordinator prior to submission.

 When can I start interviewing for co-op positions?